Establishing safety and organising emergency assistance

 - NSW Rape Crisis Centre 1800 424 017.
 This hotline provides 24/7 telephone and online crisis counselling.

-- Violence Abuse and Neglect (VAN) Service on 1300 792 755.
-VAN provides free 24/7 crisis and medical support for anyone in the Illawarra or Shoalhaven who has experienced a recent sexual assault.
-VAN can also help connect you to other support services.
+- Domestic Family Violence and Sexual Assault Service on 1300 356 218.
+This service provides free 24/7 crisis and medical support for anyone in the Illawarra or Shoalhaven who has experienced a recent sexual assault.
+It can also help connect you to other support services.
 If you are not in the Illawarra or Shoalhaven area then contact 1800 RESPECT (1800 737 732) for information about local medical and legal support services close to you.

 Helping others in a disclosure of sexual assault or sexual harassment can be confronting and difficult to process emotionally.
 Acknowledge your feelings.
 It is recommended that you debrief afterwards whilst still respecting the privacy of other persons.
 You can also get support: